RMLio/RMLStreamer/docker/README.md

 Now open the Flink web interface on <http://localhost:8081>.
 We will use this interface to deploy an RMLStreamer job.

-## 3. Deploy the RMLStreamer (using the Flink web interface).
+## 3. Deploy RMLStreamer (using the Flink web interface).

-In general, deploying the RMLStreamer comes down to uploading the jar to the Flink cluster.
+In general, deploying RMLStreamer comes down to uploading the jar to the Flink cluster.
 This step is the same for every scenario.
 But the parameters you have to fill out depend on the scenario.

 The first steps are the same for every scenario: